Winnie-Udel/father-where-are-you/README.md

 - [X] Screen Limits: *The wanderer cannot be moved offscreen.*
 - [X] Spawning Enemy Satellite: *Satellite spawns randomly within given boundaries.*
 - [X] Satellite Moves: *Satellite move from right to left.*
-- [ ] Enemy Drone
+- [X] Enemy Drones: *Enemies that shoots laser and bomb.*
 - [ ] Boss Enemy
 - [X] Wanderer Hurt: *If an enemy collides with a wanderer, it loses health.*
-- [ ] Display Stats: *The screen will display the timer, current score, and number of lives.*
+- [X] Display Stats: *The screen will display the current score and health.*
 - [ ] Game Over: *The player dies before the timer runs out.*
 - [ ] Story/Ending Screen
 - [ ] Home Screen